HassanHarajly/springboot-app/README.md

 localhost:8080/api/v1/person/getMapping

 ## Testing:
-run mvn test command
+run "mvn test" command

-to view coverage paste this url into your browser(this isnt an absolute path you need to find it on your machine): target/site/jacoco/index.html. to test new classes in intellij right click inside of the file and click generate and select test, the testing library used is junit5.
+to view the line coverage paste this url into your browser(this isnt an absolute path you need to find it on your machine): target/site/jacoco/index.html. to test new classes in intellij right click inside of the file and click generate and select test, the testing library used is junit5.